 Council, Cabinet and committee meetings are open to the public and you are welcome to attend.

-You can view the meeting calendar online, and the agenda for each meeting.
+You can view the list of meetings, and the agenda for each meeting.

 Meetings are held in the Council Chamber at the Civic Centre in Duke Street, unless we state otherwise.

 You can also see our policy on the recording of meetings.

 The items that will be discussed in Council and committee meetings are published in an agenda at least five working days before the meeting date.

 If you don’t have access to the internet or a desktop computer, you can use self-service desktop computers at:

 There is a Public Question Time at the start of Full Council meetings, apart from the Annual Meeting in May.
 There is also a Public Question Time at the start of all Cabinet meetings, and at the start of most committee meetings.

 If you want to ask a question or make a statement at a meeting, you must tell us at least 24 hours in advance.
 You can submit your question online.

 Once you have submitted your question or statement, we will send it to the relevant councillors.
 You can still attend to put it in person if you wish.
 The question or statement must take no longer than two minutes to read out.